1908 Springfield race riot: Hanging

 Before he was hanged, Sheriff Werner asked him if he had anything to say.
 He responded, "No sir."
 Two minutes later, Sheriff's Deputy, Fred Long, sprung the trap.
 It took 11 minutes for James to die.
 When his body was taken down, the noose was so tight around his neck that it could not be loosened by hand, and had to be cut.
 Thousands waited in line to view the gallows, with many asking for a piece of the hemp, from the rope that hanged James, as a souvenir.
 Later, seven thousand people waited in line, outside the undertakers' shop, McCabe & Gaa, to see his body on display.
 The next day, his mother claimed his body, and took it on a train back to Birmingham.

-Although it was stated by his spiritual advisors – Rev. Doswell, a black minister, and Rev. Brandt, of the Evangelical Lutheran Church – who accompanied him to the scaffold on the morning he was hanged, that James "maintained, to the end, that he had nothing to confess as he knew nothing of what occurred on the night of the crime," he provided a statement, right before he was hanged, that was taken as a confession.
-It had been provided at the urging of a white religious inmate volunteer, Mary Hickey, who pressured the young man to confess so his soul would not be damned.
-He allegedly wrote the following statement:

-I am sorry for the crime I committed.
-Drunkenness was the cause of it.
-In that I have grossly sinned against Mr. Ballard, his family and each and every citizen.
-But I ask for each and everyone's forgiveness.
-When the deed was committed, I was a sinner, and a man of the world.
-Since then, I have become a Christian and am confident that God has forgiven me my sins.
-To each and every one, I, Joe James, wish to say – whisky and the evil effects of it, are the cause of my being where I am today.
-I did not realize the greatness of my crime until I was brought to the city prison the next morning after I committed it.